 One trend I think is worth noting is that it is getting more difficult for the small business owner to attract younger consumers without technology, considering how many larger companies (with on-demand mobile app-based businesses) have exploded on the scene recently.

-I do think this presents a challenge and an opportunity if you are a small business owner with a couple of employees, because while consumers are willing to pay for services, they are looking for convenience.
+I do think this presents a challenge and an opportunity if you are a small business owner with a couple of employees; while consumers are willing to pay for services, they are looking for convenience.

 Anyone can book a car wash or detail using an app, and within a couple of hours have someone at their house or work.
-Traditional marketing with flyers and the yellow pages are just no longer effective and need to be replaced by modern strategies like running ads on online social media and entertainment platforms.
+Traditional marketing with flyers and the yellow pages are just no longer as effective at driving new business and should be replaced by modern strategies like running ads and building a brand online.

 2. One-on-one relationships and quality of work still matter: the barbershop example